What is free bleeding, really?

 Free bleeding catalyzes important conversations around menstruation and reproductive health more broadly.
 It’s not just about pushing for societal recognition of periods as normal and healthy.
 It is also a matter of drawing attention to larger issues like period poverty, sustainability, gender equality, and sex education.

-To free bleed or not to free bleed?
+To be or not to be a free bleeder?

 Are you free bleeding-curious?
 Even if you’re not, that’s totally okay!

-As we’ve touched on above, there are myriad reasons why someone might choose to ditch period products.
+There are many reasons why someone might choose to stop using period products.
 For some, it’s political.
 For others, it’s personal.

 Some of the physical health benefits of free bleeding include increased comfort and a possible reduction in cramping.
 Free bleeding also reduces the risk for infection or Toxic Shock Syndrome (TSS).
-TSS can occur if a tampon or menstrual cup is left inserted for too long.
+Leaving a tampon or menstrual cup inserted for too long can cause TSS.

-In a piece written for Vice magazine, Aurora Tejeida details her experience trying free bleeding for the first time.
-She notes that her cramps were surprisingly more manageable than they were when she used a tampon.
-She worried about the potential mess, but she found that stains were largely avoidable with strategic use of a towel.
+In a piece written for Vice magazine, Aurora Tejeida shares her experience trying free bleeding for the first time.
+She found that her cramps were more manageable compared to using a tampon.
+Despite concerns about mess, she discovered that strategic use of a towel helped prevent stains.

 Tejeida sums up her free bleeding experience as follows: “If you want to feel liberated, try it one day.
 Not giving a f*ck is the best feeling.”